ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 If no response is required, an empty batch MUST be sent.

 When a client sends a message to itself, the label tag MUST NOT be included, except for any `echo-message` acknowledgment.
+This is because the delivered message is not a response, but a side effect.

 #### Tag value